teachen-ch/teachen.ch/web/wp-content/plugins/user-submitted-posts/readme.txt

 	Chinese (Simplified)  - usp-zh_CN
 	Chinese (Traditional) - usp-zh_TW

+Note: most of the default translations are made via Google Translate.
+So they are automated and may be a little rough.
+Feel free to make your own translation as desired.
 Need a translation into your language?
 [Let me know!](https://perishablepress.com/contact/)

 **Privacy**